CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 Example output: `registry.crowdstrike.com/falcon-sensor/us-1/release/falcon-sensor:7.29.0-15501-1.falcon-linux.Release.US-1`

-#### Example downloading the Falcon DaemonSet sensor (unified format)
+#### Example downloading the Falcon DaemonSet sensor (unified)

-The following example will download the latest version of the Falcon DaemonSet sensor container image using the unified format and copy it to another registry.
+The following example will download the latest version of the Falcon DaemonSet sensor container image using the unified sensor and copy it to another registry.

 ```shell
 ./falcon-container-sensor-pull.sh \